datta-TG/Elasticsearch/README.md

 ![Screenshot](Kubernetes2.PNG)

-* We then wait a few minutes.
+* Then wait a few minutes.
 The following checkmark and the word 'normal' will appear once the Kubernetes Cluster is deployed.

 ![Screenshot](Kubernetes3.PNG)